2021 Suez Canal obstruction

 On 29 March, Ever Given was partially re-floated and moved by about 80 percent in the correct direction, although the bow remained stuck until the ship was finally freed by fourteen Egyptian, Dutch, and Italian tugs at 15:05 EGY (13:05 UTC).
 As the ship was towed towards the Great Bitter Lake for technical inspection, the canal was checked for damage and found to be sound.
 The SCA allowed shipping to resume at 19:00 EGY (17:00 UTC).
 No injuries were reported during the incident.

 The vessel was impounded by the Egyptian government on 13 April when its owner and insurers refused to pay the demanded billion-dollar compensation.
-In July, a formal settlement for an undisclosed sum was reached between the ship owner, the insurers, and the Canal Authority.
+In July, a formal settlement of $540 million was reached between the ship owner, the insurers, and the Canal Authority.
 The ship set sail again on 7 July 2021, stopping for inspections at Port Said before continuing to its original destination, port of Rotterdam.
 After the incident, the Egyptian government announced that they will widen the narrower parts of the canal.